 - iii.
-Memory/RAM set the appropriate amount of RAM for your VM.
-VSI recommends a minimum of 8 GB. - iv.
+Memory/RAM set the appropriate amount of RAM for your VM (for the values recommended by VSI, refer to Section 1.2.1, "Recommended Settings for Virtual Machines"). - iv.
 SCSI Controller 0 if this controller does not exist, and you would like to add it to your VM, click the Add other device button, above the CPU field.
 Then, select SCSI controller from the dropdown menu.
 Then, make sure LSI Logic Parallel is selected from the list.
 Other SCSI controllers are not supported in the current release.